-be checked.
+A clause $\bigwedge A \to \bigvee N$ which is marked as "non-valid" is interpreted as a partial description of a counter-example, i. e. of a new object $o \in O$ with $\{o\}^+ := A$ and $\{o\}^? := C \setminus N$.
+The consistency of the description of the given counter-example with the background knowledge and the results already obtained has to be checked.
 This can be done using standard methods of propositional logics and will not be described in this paper.
 If the user says that the counter-example is a concept, then it may additionally be added to the set C. In this case, it will be considered during the subsequent exploration phase.
-This optional extension of the set C of concepts provides higher accuracy, as also all combinations with this new concept are considered, but it extends the duration of the knkowledge acquisition.
+This optional extension of the set C of concepts provides higher accuracy, as also all combinations with this new concept are considered, but it extends the duration of the knowledge acquisition.

-When the user has given his answer, and the exploration contexts are modified as described, the 'next' set $X \subseteq C$ with $X = X^{II} \neq X^{??}$ (according to the modified contexts) is determined8 and the next question is asked to the user.
+When the user has given his answer, and the exploration contexts are modified as described, the 'next' set $X \subseteq C$ with $X = X^{II} \neq X^{??}$ (according to the modified contexts) is determined8 and the user is asked the next question.

 In the worst case (i. e., when all subsumptions are rejected without exception) and with the worst answering strategy, the number of questions is exponential in the cardinality of the initial set of concepts.
-In praxis, however, this worst-case complexity is far from being reached, since there are numerous dependencies between the concepts.
+In practice, however, this worst-case complexity is far from being reached, since there are numerous dependencies between the concepts.
 On the other hand, the underlying theory guarantees that the number of accepted subsumptions is minimal, and can thus not be outperformed by any other technique.

-4.3 Further Processing
+5.3 Further Processing